Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Watertown should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and consider soil drainage and pH (5.5-6.5).
-Choose species hardy to -15 to -20°F and tolerant of 85°F+ summer highs.
-Prioritize MA natives like New England aster, black-eyed Susan (Rudbeckia), bee balm (Monarda), purple coneflower (Echinacea), and butterfly weed (Asclepias tuberosa).
+Plant selection in Watertown should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and account for soil drainage and pH (5.5-6.5).
+Choose species hardy to Zone 5b-7a (-15 to -20°F cold, 85°F+ heat), prioritizing MA natives like New England aster, black-eyed Susan (Rudbeckia), bee balm (Monarda), purple coneflower (Echinacea), and butterfly weed (Asclepias tuberosa).
+Select disease- and pest-resistant varieties and space perennials 12-18 inches apart.
 For installation, plant at the correct depth (crown at or slightly above soil), amend with a 50% native soil/50% compost mix, and water thoroughly.
-Mulch immediately with 2-4 inches of organic material, keeping a 2-3 inch clearance from stems.
-Space perennials 12-18 inches apart.
-Spring (late April-May) and early fall (September-early October, 6-8 weeks before frost) are optimal planting times.
-Use nursery-grown, disease-free plants in #1 or #2 containers, and provide establishment care with deep watering 2-3 times weekly for the first month.
+Mulch immediately (2-4 inches, with a 2-3 inch clearance from stems).
+Spring (late April-May) and early fall (September-early October) are optimal planting times, allowing 6-8 weeks before hard frost for root establishment.
+Use nursery-grown, disease-free plants (typically #1 or #2 containers) and provide establishment care (deep watering 2-3 times weekly for the first month, then weekly for the first season).

 Stormwater Management & Pollinator Protection in Compliance with Watertown's Environmental Initiatives

-Watertown complies with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards to prevent fertilizer and pesticide runoff.
-Best management practices include applying fertilizers based on soil tests, using slow-release products, and avoiding application before heavy rain.
+Watertown’s stormwater management aligns with MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by applying products based on soil tests, using slow-release formulations, and avoiding application before heavy rain.
 Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
-Mulch beds with 2-4 inches to prevent erosion.
-Native plantings support pollinators and wildlife, providing food and shelter for bees, butterflies, and songbirds.
-Leave perennial stalks through winter for overwintering insects, and coordinate with local pollinator initiatives such as MA Audubon.
-These practices also contribute to carbon sequestration, air quality improvement, and urban heat island mitigation.
+Mulch (2-4 inches) controls erosion and supports rain garden functions.
+Pollinator protection is achieved by planting MA natives that support bees, butterflies (including monarchs on milkweed), and beneficial insects.
+Leave perennial stalks through winter for overwintering habitat and coordinate with MA Audubon and local pollinator initiatives.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Watertown’s sustainability and climate action goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs